melkecelioglu/blockchain/README.md

 NEXT - WALLETS, KEYS AND TRANSACTIONS! 🦾

-(i probabşy have to rest for a few days because of I will have a lot thing to do for family see u soon! )
+(i probably have to rest for a few days because of I will have a lot thing to do for family see u soon! )